An HHL-Based Quantum-Classical Solver for the Incompressible Navier-Stokes Equations with Approximate QST: Discussion

 We found using the central difference method to be much more similar to the classical simulation than analytically calculating the derivative of the sum of Chebyshev polynomials.
 This is interesting, as an apparent advantage of this approach is the ability to analytically calculate the gradient.
 We suspect that analytically calculating the gradient is actually more accurate than the central difference gradient, and the distinction comes from the coarseness of the grid.
 We expect that the difference between these two methods would converge to 0 as the grid size increases.

 We also note the open challenge of the state preparation problem, preserving the exponential speedup quantum computers offer despite seemingly depending on operations that require access or interaction with every data point in the encoded quantum state.
-In our work, this challenge appears in two places.
-Firstly, as mentioned above (subsection~\ref{subsec:quantum_interface}), we assume access to an ideal state preparation oracle that is able to encode all $N$ data points as quantum amplitudes.
-Additionally, as mentioned above, we determine the correct scaling factor to the normalized quantum state vector from the classical simulation.
-Determining the correct scaling factor is related to this open challenge, because the HHL algorithm outputs a normalized quantum state, stripping away the physical magnitude of the solution.
-Computing this norm also requires inspecting every element of the input data.
+As mentioned above (subsection~\ref{subsec:quantum_interface}), we assume access to an ideal state preparation oracle that can encode all $N$ data points as quantum amplitudes.
+We hope to implement methods of encoding the initial state that preserve the theoretical exponential speedup.